-Kitty Block, President, CEO and Chief International Officer
+Kitty Block, President and Chief Executive Officer

 Johanie V. Parra, Secretary